reproto/reproto/lib/parser/README.md

 # reproto parser

-Parser implementation for the reproto interface description language.
+Parser implementation for the [reproto specification language](/doc/spec.md).

+This is a part of the [reproto compiler](/doc/compiler.md).